veerababu1729/missiondhruva/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run this project System should have..NodeJs,ExpressJs,

 ## Available Scripts

 In the project directory, you can run:

+Inside the meds folder like meds> Execute below commands
+### `npm install i`

 ### `npm start`